-The ban on new petrol and diesel cars is being moved forward to 2030, is this soon enough?
+The ban on new petrol and diesel cars is being moved forward to 2030.

-The ban on new petrol and diesel cars, originally planned for 2040, has been brought forward to 2030.
+The ban on new petrol and diesel cars, which was originally planned for 2040, has been brought forward by the government to 2030.

-This is part of a ten-point plan to eradicate the UK's contribution to climate change, and create more jobs.
+It’s part of a plan to eradicate the UK's contribution to climate change.

 Compare car insurance quotes